5 Primary Takeaways: Joe Biden Is Democrats’ Antidote

 It’s unclear how robust future primary elections may be.
 With the entire country under virtual house arrest it’s impossible for Sanders to recreate the massive rallies that have powered his presidential bid.
 Every time he criticizes Biden, Sanders angers the majority of the party’s voters who have backed the former vice president, and risks sowing dissent before the general election.

 Even on the issue of health care, the cornerstone of his campaign, Sanders is losing.
 Florida Democrats thought Biden would be better than Sanders on health care by a significant margin, according to AP VoteCast surveys of the electorate.
-Voters in Arizona and Illinois were more evenly divided.
+Voters in Arizona and Illinois were about evenly divided between the two candidates on health care.

 In 2016, Sanders fought on after it was impossible for him to defeat Hillary Clinton, helping build enough political muscle to pull the party leftward.
 But Biden’s in a stronger position than Clinton was and the socially distanced world of 2020 is a political lifetime away from the time before Trump’s presidency in 2016.
 It’s not clear what Sanders is doing right now.